InconsolableCellist/StayPutVR/README.md

 - Rate limiting compliance (20 messages per 30 seconds)
 - Automatic token validation and refresh

-## 📡 PiShock Integration

-StayPutVR can send commands to PiShock through its web interface.
-You just need to provide your username, API key, and share code, available via PiShock's website.

-You can configure whether your device beeps, vibrates, or shocks, how long it does so for, how intense it is, and whether it repeats or is one-time only.

 ## 🖥️ Interface

 StayPutVR is a desktop application that registers with SteamVR